rdmtc/node-red-contrib-sun-position/README.md

 - **Position** connects to the central configuration node, which contains the current position, but also handles internal shared functions
 - **Topic** defines the topic of the first output
-- **position container** here you can define multiple lower and upepr limits for azimuth.
+- **position container** here you can define multiple lower and upper limits for azimuth.
 If the calculated value of the azimuth is inside the defined limit the input message will send to the associated output.
 - **Name** name of the Node

 #### Node Input